Estate planning 101: An introductory guide

 Strongly prefer that someone does (or doesn’t) get access to you at the hospital

 Are concerned about federal estate and gift taxes*

 * In 2021, estates worth over $11.7 million face a 40% tax rate.
 The same threshold applies to gift taxes.

-If you currently use Trustworthy, our concierge team can walk you through the Estate Documents section of your dashboard and help gather paperwork or documents to share with an estate planning attorney.
+If you currently use Trustworthy, our expert team can walk you through the Estate Documents section of your dashboard and help gather paperwork or documents to share with an estate planning attorney.
 You can add your attorney or advisor to your Trustworthy account to collaborate and securely share files and information through Trustworthy's platform.

 Making your estate plan